-eBay’s feedback system is one of the central pillar’s of eBay’s business model.
-Because eBay is a forum for connecting buyers and sellers who have never met before and who may live on opposite ends of the earth, it’s critically important for each party in the transaction to be able to evaluate the trustworthiness of their trading partner.
+eBay’s feedback system is one of the central pillars of eBay’s business model.
+Because eBay connects buyers and sellers who have never met before and who may live on opposite ends of the earth, it’s vital for each party in the transaction to be able to evaluate the trustworthiness of their trading partner.

 Evaluating Feedback Percentage